When importing undercarriage parts for excavators, how can I verify a supplier’s business registration and export qualifications?

 Document Why it matters Key fields to match Where to verify

-GACC Customs Registration (海关注册登记) Allows export declarations Customs code, legal name GACC portals
+GACC Customs Registration Allows export declarations Customs code, legal name GACC portals

-ISO9001/SGS certificates Supports QC and compliance Certificate number, scope, validity Issuing body verification
+ISO9001/SGS certificates Supports QC and compliance Certificate number, scope Issuing body

 Simple actions that save you trouble